GoldingAustin/mk-gql/README.md

   - The `.query`, `.mutate` and `.subscribe` low-level api's to run graphql queries
   - Generated `.queryXXX` ,`.mutateXXX` and `.subscribeXXX` actions based on the query definitions found in your graphQL endpoint
 - ✏ `RootStore` - Extends `RootStore.base` with any custom logic.
 This is the version we actually export and use.
-- ✏ `ModelBase` - Extends @kibeo/mk-gql's abstract model type with any custom logic, to be inherited by every concrete model type.
+- ✏ `ModelBase` - Extends mk-gql's abstract model type with any custom logic, to be inherited by every concrete model type.
 - `XXXModel.base` mobx-keystone types per type found in the graphQL endpoint.
 These inherit from ModelBase and expose the following things:
   - All fields will have been translated into MST equivalents
   - A `xxxPrimitives` query fragment, that can be used as selector to obtain all the primitive fields of an object type